arun5493/Twitter_Sentiment_Analysis/README.md

-# Twitter_Sentiment_Analysis
-### Basic Twitter Sentiment Analytics using Apache Spark Streaming APIs and Python
+## Basic Twitter Sentiment Analytics using Apache Spark Streaming APIs and Python
 Python application for sentiment analysis on live twitter feed using Apache Spark, Kafka